Accent Modification – Providing Tools for Success While Embracing Cultural Diversity.

 Depending on the individual needs of the person, an accent may…

 Interfere with the ability to communicate in daily life

 Compromise confidence in social interactions and in building relationships with others

 Make it difficult to perform job duties, especially if the role involves talking or presenting with crucial importance to be understood 100% of the time (e.g., health care professionals, teachers/professors, sales representatives, team managers, customer service)

 Hold a person back from accomplishing life/career goals

 Accent modification is a systematic approach to increasing a person’s ability to be understood through modifying their speech patterns.

 Accents are not speech disorders, but Speech-Language Pathologists can help with modifying accents for those who seek to do so.

-You may be a great candidate for Accent Modification services if…
+You may be a great candidate for Accent Modification training if…

 You have to repeat yourself frequently, use gestures, or write things down to be understood